-Care is co-ordinated
+Care is co-ordinated We have the right to be

 We have the right to be respected, and recognised as partners in care, provided with education, support, services, and training which enables us to plan and make decisions about the future.
 We have the right to know about and decide if we want to be involved in research that looks at cause, cure and care for dementia and be supported to take part.